NetRiseInc/zerolens-action/README.md

 - **Fails** build if configured CWEs are detected or finding count is exceeded.
 - Posts a summary comment into the PR showing blocking/warning CWEs.
-- Full report is available as an artefact.
+- Full report is available as an artifact.

 ---